Father: Jens Larsen

 Bertha left Norway in 1876 through the seaport of Bergen on her way to the U.S. Since she had several cousins in the Story City area, she moved there and two years later was married to Jens.

-In 1884 the couple bought 80 acres of land near Eagle Grove.
+In 1884 the couple bought eighty acres of land near Eagle Grove.
 At the time, the family consisted of two sons and two daughters.
 Another boy and girl came along later.
 Since farming in those days required a large amount of manual labor, the children were kept busy.

 Seven years after purchasing the farm, Jens became ill and finally passed away in early 1892 after being sick for about a year.
 Since the family could not afford a coffin, the neighbors built one for them while Jens’s body was left outside in a shed to freeze.
-A bobsled was then used to transport the remains to the cemetery for burial.
+A bobsled was used to transport the remains to the cemetery for burial.
 Heated stones were taken on the journey to keep warm in the frigid January cold.

 Jen’s death left Bertha with six children to raise, the oldest being around twelve and the youngest barely a year.
 In addition, there was the farm to attend to.
 It must have been tempting to simply sell the acreage and/or quickly find another husband.
 It is a tribute to Bertha’s determination that she chose to continue the farming and family raising and that she did it almost entirely on her own.

 While farming, Bertha received assistance from the neighbors in return for the work the Larsen children did for them.
-The boys would help out in the fields while the girls would earn money by babysitting, milking cows and feeding pigs.
+The boys would help out in the fields while the girls would earn money by babysitting, milking cows and feeding the pigs.
 All of this no doubt promoted a tighter community amongst these transplanted Scandinavians.

 After experiencing increasing problems with her “spells”, Bertha finally died a few days short of her eight-first birthday.
 A better example of immigrant persistence and resolve would be hard to find.